republicofmakers/SW-CPU-Rockchip-ADC-32/README.md

 1.)
 Use ADC Pin (PIN37)

 Note: This pin only support up to 1.98V!
-I used MP1584 and set 1.8V to the potentiometer possitive pin.
+I used MP1584 and set 1.8V to the potentiometer positive pin.

 2.)
 Use an ADC Module with I2C (ADS1115)